GPU instances

 To enable the provisioning of GPU nodes, you need a few things:

-- Expose GPU to Kubernetes as a consumable resource.
+• Expose the GPU to Kubernetes as a consumable resource.

-CAST AI ensures that the correct GPU instance type is selected - all you have to do is define GPU resources and add GPU or a node template toleration.
+Cast AI ensures that the correct GPU instance type is selected - all you have to do is define GPU resources and add a GPU or a node template toleration.
 You can also target specific GPU characteristics using node selectors or affinities to the GPU labels.

 Workload configuration examples